Monitoring-Research-IRC/irc-species-classification-model/README.md

 * The **Mega Efficient Wildlife Classifier (MEWC)** development team for providing an accessible and robust training framework for wildlife image classification.
 * The **MegaDetector** development team for advancing open-source wildlife object detection.
 * The **AddaxAI** development team for creating an accessible platform for camera trap image review and management.
 * The **Loyola Marymount University Business Analytics Capstone Team** for helping design the initial AI-assisted camera trap training workflow that informed development of this project.
-We specifically would like to recognize Xi Chen, Michelle Shaffer, Minh Tran, Valentine Gulyas and their professor Gregory Lontok for their work creating the backbone that made this project possible.
+We specifically would like to recognize Xi Chen, Michelle Shaffer, Minh Tran, Valentine Gulyas and professor Gregory Lontok for their work creating the backbone that made this project possible.

 ---